-- 1. Complaint 24-014 was filed on July 31, 2023, and the Letter of Findings was issued on September 26, 2023. - 2.
-The Letter of Findings in complaint 24-014 provided information about what steps to take if there were concerns about the findings of the investigator. - 3.
+- 1. Complaint 24-107 was filed on December 20, 2023 and the Letter of Findings was issued on February 6, 2024. - 2.
+The Letter of Findings in complaint 24-107 provided information about what steps to take if there were concerns about the accuracy of the findings of the investigator. - 3.
 The complainant did not submit additional information to MSDE after receipt of the Letter of Findings. - 4.
 MSDE has a "Standard Operating Procedure" document for its investigators that includes steps to take from the outset of the investigation through its conclusion. - 5.
-The complaint investigator followed the "Standard Operating Procedure" during the investigation of complaint 24-014. - 6.
-In a solicitation posted by the Maryland State Department of Education, October 15, 2024, titled "Special Education Compliance Investigator," the qualifications included a background in special education, experience working with special education laws and regulations on a federal and state level (JD preferred), experience conducting investigations, excellent writing skills and the ability to write technical reports, and a proven ability to work independently and conduct legal research. - 7.
-The superintendent delegates the authority to investigate complaints to complaint investigators.
-Complaint 24-014 was investigated by Alison Barmat, Branch Chief, Family Support and Dispute Resolution Branch, MSDE.
+The complaint investigator followed the "Standard Operating Procedure" during the investigation of complaint 24-107. - 6.
+In a solicitation posted by the Maryland State Department of Education, October 15, 2024, titled "Special Education Compliance Investigator," the qualifications included a background in special education, experience working with special education laws and regulations on a federal and state level (preferred), experience conducting investigations, excellent writing skills and the ability to write technical reports, and a proven ability to work independently and conduct legal research. - 7.
+Complaint investigators are designated by the superintendent to conduct complaint investigations.
+Complaint 24-107 was investigated by Alison Barmat, Branch Chief, Family Support and Dispute Resolution Branch, MSDE.
 Ms. Barmat is familiar with the Standard Operating Procedure document used by Maryland Complaint Investigators and followed these procedures during the investigation process.
 Ms. Barmat has worked in the field of special education since 1978 and is licensed to practice law in the District of Columbia as well as Maryland.
 She is well-versed in the legal requirements associated with state complaint investigations and IDEA compliance.
-Likewise, the superintendent is well-versed in special education laws and regulations on both the federal and state level.
+Likewise, the superintendent is well-versed in special education laws and regulations at both the federal and state levels.